Foreign employees and guests

 Orakelet - the IT helpdesk at UiT

-TODOS- Tromsø Doctoral Students
+TODOS- Tromsø Doctoral Students and Post.Doc.s

 TODOS arranges both academic and social events during the year.
-Information about TODOS is found at their homepage and on Facebook.
+You will find information about TODOS on their homepage and on Facebook.

 The public sector in Norway pays for extensive services in the interests of the population, including a public health system under which everyone is entitled to treatment, has a right to education and help in several other areas.
 The taxes that we pay are spent on public services such as healthcare, hospitals, education and transport and communications, in addition to covering general public expenditure, taxes are designed to contribute to greater equality between individuals.